-10 Foods That Are Good For Bowel Movements
+10 Foods that Are Good for Bowel Movements

 Here are some foods to help treat constipation:

 Take a look at this article:

-Besides being the quintessential condiment of many foods, it’s a very effective natural laxative.
-If you eat it raw, it will help activate the secretion of gastric juices and improve the health of intestinal flora.
+Besides being the quintessential condiment of many foods, onions are a very effective natural laxative.
+If you eat them raw, it will help activate the secretion of gastric juices and improve the health of intestinal flora.

 A single garlic clove contains enough allicin and selenium to cleanse the liver naturally, activate enzymes and help eliminate toxins.

 Simply add chopped or cooked garlic to any dish to help detoxify your body.

 It can be prepared as follows:

-You will need the ½ of a lemon, one cup of warm water, a pinch of salt, and one tablespoon of honey (20g).
+- You will need the ½ of a lemon, one cup of warm water, a pinch of salt, and one tablespoon of honey (20g).

-Licorice – – especially its root extract – – has been used for thousands of years as a condiment for some foods.
+Licorice – especially its root extract – has been used for thousands of years as a condiment for some foods.
 At the same time,it has been used as a laxative in alternative medicine.

 Drinking a cup of licorice tea will help ease digestion and expel stools much easier because it enhances kidney function, regulates digestion, and protects the liver.

 The number one ingredient for preparing salads can also help you go to the bathroom regularly.
-Experts recommend eating it raw – – either whole or in juice – – before eating anything else.
+Experts recommend eating it raw – either whole or in juice – before eating anything else.
 However, there is a recipe that can benefit its effectiveness as a laxative.

-You only need two tomatoes, 1/4 of a liter of water, and one tablespoon of sugar (15 g).
+- You only need two tomatoes, 1/4 of a liter of water, and one tablespoon of sugar (15 g).

-Remove from the heat and let it set for 15 minutes.
-Let the mixture refrigerate overnight and drink it in the morning.
+- Let the mixture refrigerate overnight and drink it in the morning.

-To relieve constipation, mix three tablespoons of oatmeal (30 g) with a glass of orange juice (200 ml) and 250 ml of liquid yogurt or milk.
+- To relieve constipation, mix three tablespoons of oatmeal (30 g) with a glass of orange juice (200 ml) and 250 ml of liquid yogurt or milk.